 (April 5, 2019)

 (PORTLAND, Ore.)
 OnlineEd – An easement appurtenant gives a property owner a right of usage to portions of an adjoining property owned by another party.
-The property enjoying the usage right is called the dominant tenement, or dominant estate.
-The property containing the physical easement itself is the servient tenement since it must serve the easement use.
+Stated another way, an easement appurtenant is an easement over one parcel that benefits another parcel of land.
+The property benefiting from the usage right to travel over the easement is called the dominant tenement, or dominant estate.
+It is called the dominant estate because it is the parcel of real property that has an easement over another piece of property – it dominates.
+The property that includes the physical easement, that is, the land over which the dominant tenement can travel, is called the servient tenement since it must serve the dominant estate by providing the easement for its use.

 The term appurtenant means “attaching to.”
-An easement appurtenant attaches to the estate and transfers with it unless specifically stated otherwise in the transaction documents.
+An easement appurtenant, then, attaches to the estate and transfers with it unless expressly stated otherwise.
 More specifically, the easement attaches as a beneficial interest to the dominant estate, and as an encumbrance to the servient estate.
-The easement appurtenant then becomes part of the dominant estate’s bundle of rights and the servient estate’s obligation, or encumbrance.
+Accordingly, the easement appurtenant becomes part of the dominant estate’s bundle of rights and an obligation or encumbrance of the servient estate.

 Non-exclusive use.
-The servient tenement, as well as the dominant tenement, may use the easement area, provided the use does not unreasonably obstruct the dominant use.
+Both the servient tenement and dominant tenement can use the easement, provided the servient’s usage does not unreasonably obstruct the dominant’s use.

 The exhibit shows a conventional easement appurtenant.
 The driveway marked A belongs to Parcel #2.
-An easement appurtenant, marked B, allows Parcel #3 to use #2’s driveway.
-Parcel #3 is the dominant tenement, and #2 is the servient tenement.
+An easement appurtenant, marked B on the diagram, allows Parcel #3 to use #2’s driveway.
+Parcel #3 is the dominant tenement, and Parcel #2 is the servient tenement.

 (Image ©Copyright, OnlineEd, Inc. All Rights Reserved)